Palette-Tools/instant3p/packages/react-offline/README.md

 db.setOnline(false); // Go offline
 ```

-For complete documentation, see the [InstantDB docs](https://instantdb.com/docs).
+For more details on usage patterns, see the examples above.

 ## Development

 This package is built on top of `@instant3p/core-offline` which provides the offline-first functionality.
-It's a fork of the official InstantDB packages with enhanced offline capabilities.
+It's a 3rd party fork with enhanced offline capabilities.